Complex and Adaptive Dynamical Systems: A Primer: Introduction

 \section{Introduction}

 We start with a few basic considerations concerning the general setting.

-\underline{\bf What is a cognitive system?}\\ A cognitive system may be either biological, like the brain, or artificial.
-It is, in both instances, a dynamical system embedded into an environment, with which it mutually interacts. \begin{quotation}

-\underline{\sl Cognitive system}\\ A cognitive system is a continously active complex adaptive system autonomously exploring and reacting to the environment with the capability to `survive'. \end{quotation} For a cognitive system, the only information source about the outside is given, to be precise, by its sensory data input stream, {\it viz} the changes in a subset of variables triggered by biophysical processes in the sensory organs or sensory units.
-The cognitive system does therefore not react directly to environmental events but to the resulting changes in the sensory data input stream, compare Fig.\ \ref{cogSys_fig_CS_illust}.
+\runinhead{What is a Cognitive System?} A cognitive system may be either biological, like the brain, or artificial.
+It is, in both instances, a dynamical system embedded into an environment, with which it mutually interacts. \begin{quotation} {\it Cognitive Systems.\enspace} A cognitive system is a continuously active complex adaptive system autonomously exploring and reacting to the environment with the capability to \qut{survive}. \end{quotation} For a cognitive system, the only information source about the outside is given, to be precise, by its sensory data input stream, viz the changes in a subset of variables triggered by biophysical processes in the sensory organs or sensory units.
+The cognitive system does therefore not react directly to environmental events but to the resulting changes in the sensory data input stream, compare Fig.~\ref{cogSys_fig_CS_illust}.

-\underline{\bf Living dynamical systems}\\ A cognitive system is an instance of a living dynamical system, being dependent on a functioning physical support unit, the body.
-The cognitive system is terminated when its support unit ceases to work properly. \begin{quotation}

-\underline{\sl Living dynamical system}\\ A dynamical system is said to `live' in an abstract sense if it needs to keep the ongoing dynamical activity in certain parameter regimes. \end{quotation} As an example we consider a dynamical variable $y(t)\ge0$, part of the cognitive system, corresponding to the current amount of pain or hunger.
+\runinhead{Living Dynamical Systems} A cognitive system is an instance of a living dynamical system, being dependent on a functioning physical support unit, the body.
+The cognitive system is terminated when its support unit ceases to work properly. \begin{quotation}{\it Living Dynamical Systems.\enspace} A dynamical system is said to \qut{live} in an abstract sense if it needs to keep the ongoing dynamical activity in certain parameter regimes. \end{quotation} As an example we consider a dynamical variable $y(t)\ge0$, part of the cognitive system, corresponding to the current amount of pain or hunger.
 This variable could be directly set by the physical support unit, i.e.\ the body, of the cognitive system, telling the dynamical system about the status of its support unit.

 The cognitive system can influence the value of $y(t)$ indirectly via its motor output signals, activating its actuators, e.g.\ the limbs.
-These actions will in general trigger changes in the environment, like the uptake of food, which in turn will influence the values of the respective survival variables.
-One could then define the termination of the cognitive system when $y(t)$ over-passes a certain threshold $y_c$.
-The system `dies' when $y(t)>y_c$.
-These issues will be treated further in depth in sections \ref{cogSys_memory} and \ref{cogSys_benchmarks}\,.
+These actions will, in general, trigger changes in the environment, like the uptake of food, which in turn will influence the values of the respective survival variables.
+One could then define the termination of the cognitive system when $y(t)$ surpasses a certain threshold $y_c$.
+The system \qut{dies} when $y(t)>y_c$.
+These issues will be treated in depth in Sect.~\ref{cogSys_benchmarks}.